-For details, check out our article on Riding for the Disabled here.
+For details, check out our article on Riding for the Disabled: How can it help?

 Music therapy is a powerful therapeutic tool that can assist people living with autism in a number of ways including improving memory and helping with communication.

-Read our story on music therapy and the NDIS here.
+Read our story on Music therapy and the NDIS.

 How do I know if the NDIS will fund a service or support?